 When you pull an ice-cold drink out of a foam cooler on a humid summer day, you will almost immediately notice condensation forming on the sides of the can.
 This is exactly what happens to the cold walls of a basement.
 As the walls become damp, dust attaches to the walls and mold begins to grow.
 If you put the same insulation from the foam cooler on the basement wall, the condensation is stopped.
 The moisture control channels engineered into the InSoFast panel prevent water from collecting at the surface by redirecting the flow of moisture.

 No!
 It’s not considered good building practice to use vapor barriers with wood framing below grade, since moisture problems are inevitable.
 If the wall happens to get wet for any reason, the vapor barrier prevents it from drying.
+InSoFast is a Class III vapor barrier that allows drying to the inside.
+With that said we still want you to air seal the InsoFast panel at all penetrations and at the floor and top of the wall.
+We want to limit dust filled moisture ladened air from coming into contact with the cool concrete.
+The channels on the back of our panels are gravity drains and NOT air channels.

 Simply apply a penetrating radon sealer on bare concrete walls and floors.
 Sealing any cracks in the concrete and around any penetrations will avoid future radon problems.